You are $75 away from free shipping

 HOW TO USE PURPLE, ANTI-BRASS SHAMPOO

 Using purple shampoo is simple; just swap it out with your regular shampoo for blonde hair!
 Apply it to wet hair and massage into a lather, then rinse out with lukewarm water.
 Follow with an anti-brass conditioner.
-As for how to use purple conditioner, it’s also pretty similar to how using a standard, non-tinted conditioner.
-With ours, apply generously and let it sit for two to five minutes before rinsing thoroughly.
+As for how to use purple conditioner, it’s also pretty similar to using a standard, non-tinted conditioner.
+Typically, you’ll want to apply generously and let it sit for two to five minutes before rinsing thoroughly.

 HOW LONG CAN YOU LEAVE PURPLE SHAMPOO IN YOUR HAIR?

-Generally, purple shampoo is meant to only be used when your hair is looking brassy, not every day.
-If you’re using our purple shampoo, once your hair starts looking brassy you can incorporate it into your hair care routine two to three times a week in place of your usual shampoo.
+Purple shampoo is meant only to be used when your hair is looking brassy, not every day.
+Generally, you’ll want to use one once your hair starts looking brassy by incorporating it into your hair care routine one to three times a week in place of your usual shampoo.

 CAN PURPLE SHAMPOO CHANGE YOUR HAIR COLOR?

 As long as you follow the directions, your hair color should remain the same (sans brass).
 If you know you have porous hair, which means that your hair will easily and readily absorb product, be cautious about leaving purple shampoo on for too long.
-However, if you do notice lilac tones beginning to show, simply use your go-to clarifying shampoo and they should fade right out.
+However, if you do notice purple tones beginning to show, simply use your go-to clarifying shampoo, and they should fade right out.

 Editor’s tip: Want to see what your locks would look like with an ultra-temporary lavender tint?
 Letting your purple shampoo sit on your locks for a little extra time might just do the trick.
-Of course, you can also use the L’Oréal Paris Colorista 1-Day Spray in Pastel Lavender for another option that will easily wash out.
+Of course, you can also use the L’Oréal Paris Colorista Hair Makeup Temporary 1-Day Hair Color Spray in Pastel Lavender for another option that will easily wash out.

 DOES PURPLE SHAMPOO CLEAN YOUR HAIR?